ENAT Board Biographies

 Forestry Engineer, Master in Business Management, Master in Environmental Management, and General Management Programme from IESE.
 He has been a consultant in accessibility to open spaces and during 2000 up until 2003 he has been General Director and CEO of Fundosa Accessibility.
 In 2003 he was appointed Director of Accessibility of the ONCE Foundation.
 He is also Chairman of the Technical Committee of Standardization 170 of AENOR: “Needs and adaptations for people with disabilities”, Chairman of the technology platform Independent Living and Accessibility (eVIA), member of the Commission on Accessibility of the Spanish Committee of Representatives of People with Disabilities (CERMI) and of the Executive Committee of the European Institute of Design and Disability.
 He has participated in many conferences and publications both at a national and international level.
 He is also Director of the subject “Universal Accessibility and Design for All” of the Polytechnic University in Madrid.
 He has also directed the congresses of Domotics, Robotics and Tele-assistance (2005 and 2007), Tourism for All (2004, 2007 and 2010) and the Biennial of Contemporary Art of the ONCE Foundation.

-Spyros Michailidis co-founded EWORX in 2001.
-He is the Managing Director and software and Internet strategist of EWORX S.A.
+Founding Member of ENAT.
+Spyros Michailidis is the Founder and Managing Director of EWORX S.A.
 The company has quickly established itself as a European leader in producing web sites and internet services that are usable and accessible to the widest possible range of users.
 Spyros has long experience in ICT consulting work and has collaborated with major Greek cultural organisations such as the Benaki Museum and the Lalaounis Museum.
 In the framework of the EC-funded projects, OSSATE and ENAT, he was technical director and responsible for the resulting websites at www.europeforall.com and www.accessibletourism.org.
 As a co-founder and Vice-President of ENAT, Spyros leads the network's Internet and communications strategy, including marketing and social media issues.
 He is also a specialist in the design and delivery of tourism accessibility information systems via new media.
 He is a member of ACM, IEEE and the Technical Chamber of Greece and holds a Diploma in Electrical and Computer Systems Engineering from the National Technical University of Athens and a M.Sc. in Computer Science and Human-Computer Interaction from Queen Mary College, University of London.

+Mieke Broeders, Accesibility Expert, is a Founding Member of ENAT, formerly Director of INTER vzw Flemish Expert Center on Accessibility (Belgium), which is the major accessibility advisory and consultancy organization in Flanders.
 Mieke was trained in social work and management studies and has previously worked (from 1975 –98) as a community worker for the regional development organisation of Midden-Limburg, where she was responsible for training programmes for unemployed people, entrepreneurial training courses, development of city cycle routes, and housing programmes for disabled people.
-As Director of Toegankelijkheidsbureau since 1995, Mieke has built up a multi-disciplinary team of specialists with expertise in assessment, building and environmental accessibility auditing, training, access management and publications.
-Under her supervision the TGB team has contributed to European programmes and Actions including Interreg, Horizon, HELIOS II, OSSATE, ENAT, DFA@eInclusion as well as regional and National programmes in Belgium.
+As Director of Toegankelijkheidsbureau (TGB) since 1995, and ENTER, (later INTER), Mieke built up a multi-disciplinary team of specialists with expertise in assessment, building and environmental accessibility auditing, training, access management and publications.
+Under her supervision TGB and ENTER has contributed to European programmes and Actions including Interreg, Horizon, HELIOS II, OSSATE, ENAT, DFA@eInclusion as well as regional and National programmes in Belgium.

-Ivor Ambrose works as an independent consultant providing research and project management expertise to public sector organisations, NGOs and companies in Europe.
-In 2006 he brought together an international group including VisitBritain, the Hellenic Ministry of Tourism, NGOs from Belgium, Spain and Greece, university management specialists and Greek web services company EWORX S.A. to create the European Network for Accessible Tourism (ENAT).
+Independent Consultant, UK and Greece.
+Founding Member of ENAT.
+Ivor Ambrose works as an independent consultant providing research and project management expertise to public sector organisations, NGOs and companies.
+In 2006 he brought together an international group including VisitBritain, the Hellenic Ministry of Tourism, NGOs from Belgium, Spain and Greece, university tourism management specialists and Greek web services company EWORX S.A. to create the European Network for Accessible Tourism (ENAT).
 The association, which was co-funded for 2 years by the European Commission, was registered in Brussels as a non-profit organisation in 2008.
-Since then Ivor Ambrose has acted as Managing Director of ENAT with its 200 members in over 30 countries.
-Born in England, Ivor Ambrose has lived and worked in the UK, Denmark and Belgium and is now based in Athens, Greece.
-He holds an M.Sc. in Environmental Psychology from the University of Surrey, UK (1979) and a Ph.D. by research, completed while working at the Danish Building Research Institute (1991).
+Since then Ivor Ambrose has acted as Managing Director of ENAT.
+Born in England, Ivor Ambrose has lived and worked in the UK, Denmark, Belgium and Greece.
+He holds an M.Sc. in Environmental Psychology from the University of Surrey, UK (1979) and the academic title of "Senior Researcher" gained while working at the Danish Building Research Institute (1991).
 From 1998 to 2001 he worked for the European Commission Directorate General Information Society where he managed research projects and contributed to European policies on electronic services and support for the integration of persons with disabilities and older people.

 Marco Pizzio, Member of the ENAT Board of Directors